d2l-ai/d2l-en/chapter_preliminaries/reduction-norm.md

 np.linalg.norm(u)
 ```

-In machine learning, we work more often
+In deep learning, we work more often
 with the squared $\ell_2$ norm.
 You will also frequently encounter the $\ell_1$ norm,
 which is expressed as the sum of the absolute values of the vector elements: